toddnguyen-gf/embedded-training/ece-18-642/lec-15-to-19/proj06/p06_writeup_Nguyen_Todd_noid.md

 - R-5.
 The turtle shall move in its current orientation if there is no wall.
 - R-6.
 If there is a wall, the turtle shall rotate right and check if there is a wall.
 The turtle shall continue rotating until it has a direction with no wall.
   - R-6a.
 If the current orientation contains a visited square, the turtle shall continue to rotate until the only choice left is a visited square.
 - R-7.
-If the turtle is surrounded by walls, or if its only move is to visit a visited square, then the turtle shall backtrack.
+If there are only visited squares / walls, the turtle shall prioritize the square with LESS number of visits.
   - R-7a.
-At each backtrack step, the turtle shall check if there are other moves other than visited squares.
-- R-8.
-If there are only visited squares, the turtle shall prioritize the square with LESS number of visits.
-  - R-8a.
 The turtle shall rotate until it finds a square with the less number of visits.
-  - R-8b.
+  - R-7b.
 If the number of visits are the same, the turtle shall choose the first square that it rotates to and continue in that route.